cnuzillat/gps-time-sync-failover/README.md

 ---

-## Goals
+## Project Objectives

-1. Build a reliable embedded timekeeping system using Raspberry Pi and C programming.
+1. Implement a robust GPS time acquisition system in C, interfacing with `gpsd`.
-2. Understand and parse GPS NMEA sentences for accurate time acquisition.
+2. Understand and handle NMEA sentence parsing and GPS data structures.
-3. Implement failover mechanisms with an RTC module.
+3. Implement a failover timekeeping system using a DS3231 RTC module.
-4. Develop modular, testable code suitable for aerospace-grade reliability.
+4. Demonstrate embedded development practices for aerospace-grade reliability and precision.

 ---

 ## Relevance to Aerospace

-Accurate and resilient timekeeping is crucial for aerospace applications, including:
+Accurate and redundant timekeeping is foundational for aerospace systems, including:

-- Aircraft navigation and avionics systems
-- Communication synchronization for distributed systems
+- Avionics and flight control synchronization
+- Satellite communication timing
-- Mission-critical logging and event correlation
+- Logging and telemetry alignment

-This project demonstrates the integration of hardware and software to achieve robust timing under real-world conditions.
+- Fault-tolerant mission systems

+This project demonstrates how precise UTC synchronization can be achieved using open-source software and commodity hardware in embedded environments.

 ---